tastyigniter/docs/contribution-guide.md

 If you are planning to send pull requests via GitHub to the TastyIgniter repository, we suggest sending them  to the `develop` branch where all the latest updates and bug fixes take place.

-## Coding style

-To keep the TastyIgniter codebase clean and consistent, we follow a number of coding style guidelines.
-Read source code if in doubt.

-Do not worry if the style of your code isn't great!
-After pull requests are merged, StyleCI will automatically merge any style fixes into TastyIgniter repositories.
-This helps us to focus on what matters.

-## Reporting security issues

-If you wish to contact us about any security vulnerability in TastyIgniter you may find, please send an e-mail to support@tastyigniter.com

 ## Development setup

 <a href="https://github.com/tastyigniter/TastyIgniter" target="_blank">tastyigniter/TastyIgniter</a> is the core application for installing